Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-05-23 00:26:18
+Last Updated: 2025-05-24 00:25:05

-The People Themselves, And Not Their Servants, Can Safely Reverse Their Own Deliberate Decisions.
+Nations Are Born In The Hearts Of Poets, They Prosper And Die In The Hands Of Politicians.

-By Abraham Lincoln
+By Muhammad Iqbal